-

 Start and End Date:

-Summer internships will take place during the period of June 2 - September 26 with specific dates to be determined by the employer partner and intern during the interview process.
+Summer internships will take place from June 10 to September 27, with specific dates to be determined by the employer partner and intern during the interview process.

 Summer internships vary in location, please consider the employer's location when applying.